-MPEG audio is one of the most widely used audio formats around today, so there should be no surprises when there’s an app dedicated to editing audio based on this format alone.
+MPEG audio is one of the most widely used audio formats today, so there should be no surprises when there’s an app dedicated to editing audio based on this format alone.
 This program is called mp3DirectCut, and you know what?
 We like it.
 This free audio & recorder for Windows PC, lets you easily edit MPEG files.

 You’ll notice that mp3DirectCut is just a tiny program due to its size.
 It is merely a little under 300KB, so with that known, some might believe there is not much to see here.
-Well, that’s truly not the case, and we’re going to explain why in a bit.
+Well, that’s genuinely not the case, and we’re going to explain why in a bit.

 mp3DirectCut audio editor & recorder

-After downloading this audio editor, we naturally made moves to install it on our test computer.
+After downloading this audio editor, we naturally moved to install it on our test computer.
 However, we came across an issue where the installer could not create a directory, so to fix this, we just had to change the installation path.
 We chose the Desktop, but it is possible to install it anywhere else.

 Launching the program will bring to the forefront of the user interface.
-It’s no looker, but it is not difficult to understand so that’s a plus right there.
+It’s no looker, but it is not difficult to understand, so that’s a plus right there.

 We are not experts at doing this sort of thing, but determination brought us through.

 To play the added audio, look to the bottom-right for the play button alongside the stop and record buttons.
 Listen to your file to make sure it is the right one and find where you’d want to cut out or add your content.

 To edit the audio, go to the audio box in the middle and use the mouse pointer to choose where to edit.
 After that, it is possible to remove the selected element or cut it to the clipboard.
 Users can even change the volume at certain times.
 It is all done without decompressing the MP3 file to the PCM format.

 Doing so saves disk space and time.
 Furthermore, there’s no loss in the overall quality, which is always a good thing.